noahhh/last-week/README.md

 Last Week
 =========

-Enter in a last.fm username, and Last Week returns a list of that user's last.fm friends and the most-played artist for each from the past week.
+Enter in a Last.fm username, and Last Week returns a list of that user's Last.fm friends and the most-played artist for each from the past week.

-Uses jQuery and Ajax to work with the JSON version of the last.fm API.
+Uses jQuery and Ajax to work with the JSON version of the Last.fm API.